plating, anodizing, & finishing Q&As since 1989

 bathtub refinisher - Oregon USA

-A. Hi.
 Although HF and ABF do much the same thing, the ammonia in ABF is a "buffer" which slows the reaction.
-The semiconductor industry reportedly uses a range of ratios depending on how aggressive they wish the etching to be.
-It's very hard for people without experience specifically in porcelain bathtubs to suggest how fast etching you would prefer, or how much is too much, and therefore how much ammonia you should add to slow it down.
+The semiconductor industry reportedly uses a wide range of ratios depending on exactly how aggressive they wish the etching to be.
+Your competitors are unlikely to answer, and it's hard for people without specific experience in etching porcelain bathtubs to suggest how fast etching you would prefer, or how much is too much, and therefore how much ammonia you should add to slow it down.

-You can try commercial products like Armour Etch [←affil. link], XIM Etch-I-M [affil. link], Etchall Etching Cream, & several others, and see which is closest to what you want, and download their MSDS sheets giving their composition.
+and see which works closest to what you want, then download their MSDS sheets which give their composition.
 It's probably a faster way to optimize than experimenting.
-Safe travels.
+Safe travels!

 Regards,